victoralfred/qdrant-assessment-1/assessment-question-3.md

 - Can be limited in diversity, leading to filter bubbles (i.e., reinforcing the same type of content).
 ##### When to Use:
 - When personalization is key, such as in e-commerce, media streaming, or news recommendation platforms.
-- Ideal when user preferences can be inferred from prior interactions.
+- Ideal when user preferences can be inferred from prior interactions.\

+For more information please refer to the [Recommendation API](https://qdrant.tech/documentation/concepts/explore/#recommendation-api)

 #### 5. Hybrid Search
-**Use Case**: A combination of vector search and traditional keyword-based or metadata search, where you use both embeddings and structured data for more comprehensive searches.
+**Use Case**: [Hibrid search](https://qdrant.tech/documentation/concepts/hybrid-queries/#hybrid-and-multi-stage-queries) is a combination of vector search and traditional keyword-based or metadata search, where you use both embeddings and structured data for more comprehensive searches.
 For example:
 - E-commerce search: Use vector search to find similar products but filter by categories or price ranges using structured data.
 - Multimodal search: Combining text and image vectors, or using vectors alongside metadata (like dates, tags, or categories).